zoolanders/documentation/src/pages/essentials-for-yoothemepro/sources/providers/database.md

 ---

-### Records Query
+## Records Query

-Queries records from the source instance, resolves to a List Of programatically generated `Object Type` based on the table columns schema.
+For each [Source](#source) a **Records Query** is created on the fly and made available as Dynamic Content option under the Database Group.
+It fetches records from the table and resolves to a dynamically generated list of record type based on the table schema.

 {% image %}
 ![Database Records Query](/assets/ytp/sources/db-query-records.webp)